FailAcademy/learning/wdp-vancouver/_slides/week-07/04-wp-ajax-api.md

 # Ajax with WP API

-WP API isn't just a cool way to interact with our data in and outside of WordPress.
+WP API isn't just a cool way to interact with our data outside of WordPress.

-It also makes it a lot easier to (securely) deal with Ajax requests that makes updates to the WP database.
+It also makes it a lot easier to (securely) deal with internal Ajax requests that make updates to the WP database.

 *Let's revisit our comment closing example...*